March 28, 2023

 COR is open to all employers in BC.
-Employers can choose which CP they want to certify through but it’s recommended that they go through the CP for their industry (if there is one). go2HR is the certifying partner for the tourism and hospitality industry and we also work with other naturally aligned industries, including commercial cleaning, janitorial services, industrial camp operations.
+Employers can choose which CP they want to certify through but it’s recommended that they go through the CP for their industry (if there is one). go2HR is the certifying partner for the tourism and hospitality industry and we also work with other naturally aligned industries, including commercial cleaning, janitorial, and industrial camp operations.
 These industries aren’t directly served by any one certifying partner.

 What industries typically participate in the COR program?

-Other than tourism and hospitality, industries such as forestry, oil and gas, construction, food processing and manufacturing, farming and ranching, trucking, as well as municipal employers, are all currently involved in the COR program and have certifying partner organizations in each sector.
+Other than tourism and hospitality, industries such as forestry, oil and gas, construction, food processing and manufacturing, farming and ranching, and trucking, as well as municipal employers, are all currently involved in the COR program and have certifying partner organizations in each sector.

 What if I have more than one type of operation in my company, such as a bar and a restaurant in a hotel?